sigoden/argc-completions/README.md

 ```sh
 ./scripts/download-tools.sh
 ```

-> Run on git bash for Windows.
+> Use Git Bash on Windows OS.

 ### 3. setup shell

 Argc-completions supports a lot of shells.
 Different shells need different configurations.

+Run `setup-shell.sh` to get code that loads argc-completions into your shell.

 ```sh
 ./scripts/setup-shell.sh bash